 I also usually speak to the venue manager to make sure all arrangements have been made.
 This will now include a chat about their measures to ensure I comply upon arrival.

-Of course, should I or my partner (the other person in my household) or someone I have met develop any COVID-19 symptoms or test positive in the run up to the show, especially in the two weeks beforehand, I will let my client know immediatelly.
-If this happens too close to the show (within two weeks), I will cancel and refund the client’s deposit payment.
+Should I, my partner (the other person in my household) or someone I have met develop any COVID-19 symptoms or test positive in the run up to the show, especially in the two weeks beforehand, I will let my client know immediately.
+If this happens too close to the show, I will cancel and refund the client’s payment.
 I expect the same of my client.

 My personal choices

-Personally, I have decided to only meet friends outdoors for the time being.
-I don’t meet groups of friends yet, but only individually because I find it easier to keep a safe distance.
+Personally, I have decided to only meet friends outdoors until I’m vaccinated.
+I only meet friends individually because I find it easier to keep a safe distance.
 I don’t use public transport (except to get to shows) and cycle and walk everywhere I can.
-I don’t go shopping indoors (luckily we live near a farmers market), except for the occasional supermarket visit where I wear a face mask, keep a safe 2m distance and get everything I need as efficiently as possible.
+I don’t go shopping indoors (luckily we live near a farmers’ market), except for the occasional supermarket visit where I wear a face mask, keep a safe 2m distance and get everything I need as efficiently as possible.
 I had started taking professional dance class again before the second lockdown.
 These were taught in compliance with government guidelines, but I’m aware that they’re more risky than my other activities, which is why I’m being so strict on those.
 Of course, these classes are suspended in line with government guidelines.

-I am hopeful and positive that treatments and a vaccine are on their way.
+I am hopeful and positive that treatments and the vaccines will soon much improve the situation.
 I know that this time has been incredibly tough for many and share a few more thoughts in my coronavirus updates on my blog.
 I’ve also decided to give NHS workers a discount on my shows when they can safely take place again, find out more here.

 My sources of information